veracruz-project/icecap/examples/README.md

 The easiest way to get started building and hacking on IceCap is with Docker.
 If you want to build IceCap without Docker, the only requirement is [Nix](https://nixos.org/manual/nix/stable/) (version `>= 2.4`).
-If you are not using Docker, see the [Hacking Guide](../docs/hacking-guide.md) for information about using our Nix remote cache.
+If you are not using Docker, see [../docs/hacking.md](../docs/hacking.md) for information about using our Nix remote cache.
 If you want to incorporate IceCap into a build system without Nix, see [Building without Nix](../docs/building-without-nix.md).

 First, clone this respository and its submodules: